 Where does grease in the sink come from?

 In the bathroom you can find grease in your cleaning products – shampoos and bathing soaps.
 Some ingredients of the hair products you use could also be greasy.
 When you wash your hair inside the bathroom sink, the grease finds its way inside the drainage.
-Over time, these particles accumulate into a sludge that eventually blocks the sink.
+Over time, these particles accumulate into a sludge that eventually blocks the sink (if you have a blocked drain, check out our guide to different solutions).

 How to unclog a sink from grease